 - Out of over a hundred years of the Hundred Years War, most plays, films etc. focus on Henry V's Agincourt campaign (1415), Joan of Arc's active involvement (1429-1430, 15 months) and her trial (1431, 3 months).

 - For most of their existence the Aztecs did not have an empire.
-They were vassals of other Mexica tribes up to 1427 and only began to expand in the 1440s.
+They were vassals of other Nahua cities up to 1428 and only began to expand in the 1440s.
 Thus, when the Spaniards showed up in 1519, the Aztec Empire was less than 100 years old and many of its provinces had been held for less than 20 years.
-Many of the men who fought for Cortés were actually non-Aztec natives looking for a rematch.
+Many of the men who fought for Cortés were actually rival natives looking for a rematch.

-- Similarly the Incan 'empire', Tawantinsiyu, was around the same age, having entered a period of rapid expansion which had been still going on just before the Spaniards showed up, put on hold as they entered a civil war over who would be Sapa Inca.
-As a result, once Pizarro was able to capture Atuhualpa (many spelling variations), who had recently won (and ordered his opponent, Huascar killed) and decided to kill him, they were able to lead many natives against the remaining Incan leadership.
+- Similarly the Inca Empire, Tawantinsuyu, was also less than 100 years old (1438 - 1533), having entered a period of rapid expansion which had been still going on just before the Spaniards showed up, put on hold as they entered a civil war over who would be Sapa Inca (caused by an epidemic of smallpox that beat the Spanish).
+As a result, once Pizarro was able to capture Atuhualpa (many spelling variations), who had recently won (and ordered his opponent, Huascar killed) and decided to kill him, they were able to lead many natives against the remaining Inca leadership.
 Unsurprising as they deliberately tried to emulate Cortés.